bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_stationarity.md

 +++

-Stationarity and ergodicity are characterizations of random signals.
+Stationarity and ergodicity are properties of random processes.
 They allow for the simplification of calculations and provide powerful tools in signal processing.

 ## Stationarity